Language-Agnostic Modeling of Source Reliability on Wikipedia: Introduction

 \section{Introduction}

 The proliferation of fake news in recent years is deteriorating the reliability and trustworthiness of the online information ecosystem~\cite{del2016spreading,vosoughi2018spread}.
-To mitigate their spread and impact in society, researchers on web and data mining are devoting a great deal of effort in generating resources to detect untrue content on social media platforms~\cite{su2023mining,xu2022identifying,ashkinaze2024dynamics,xiao2024msynfd,guo2023interpretable,xiao2023hipo,wu2023prompt}.
+To mitigate their spread and impact in society, researchers in web and data mining are devoting a great deal of effort to generating resources to detect untrue content on social media platforms~\cite{su2023mining,xu2022identifying,ashkinaze2024dynamics,xiao2024msynfd,guo2023interpretable,xiao2023hipo,wu2023prompt}.

-In popular web platforms like Wikipedia\footnote{Wikipedia is among the top visited websites worldwide in 2024:~\url{https://www.semrush.com/trending-websites/global/all}.}, disinformation is also a main threat to knowledge integrity~\cite{aragon2021preliminary}.
-Wikipedia's conception of knowledge as a service requires content to be verifiable in order to preserve its reliability and integrity\footnote{\url{https://research.wikimedia.org/knowledge-integrity.html}}.
+In popular web platforms like Wikipedia\footnote{Wikipedia is among the top visited websites worldwide:~\url{https://www.semrush.com/trending-websites/global/all}.}, disinformation is also a main threat to knowledge integrity~\cite{aragon2021preliminary}.
+Wikipedia's conception of knowledge as a service requires content to be verifiable to preserve its reliability and integrity\footnote{\url{https://research.wikimedia.org/knowledge-integrity.html}}.
 Thus, the platform's policy on verifiability implies that readers should be able to check that all the information in Wikipedia articles comes from reliable sources\footnote{\url{https://en.wikipedia.org/wiki/Wikipedia:Verifiability.}}.
 While a classical patrolling technique in this platform is to detect and remove statements that violate basic core content policies~\cite{kumar2016disinformation}, some Wikipedia editors have proven more effective in tackling disinformation by first identifying unreliable sources~\cite{wired2021one}.
 Recent research revealed the positive impact of the community-curated list of perennial sources in English Wikipedia~\cite{Baigutanova_2023}.
 However, that list is limited or even non-existent in other language editions~\cite{baigutanova2023comparative}.
+A great deal of manual effort would be necessary to create such community-curated resources in all of the languages on Wikipedia.